Yochran/Yochran/README.md

 I'm Yochran.
 I'm a developer learning in 9 different programming languages.
 I generally work freelance, although I do work for a minecraft server, VectroMC, in which I am the Lead Developer, and Discord Developer.

+I also work for TheEvents, a larger minecraft server in which I am a developer.

 **Discord:** Yochran#3964

 # Languages & Tools: